digital-asset/docs.daml.com/README.md

 The bottom list is longer, but it is important that you see `ARTIFACTORY_USERNAME` and `ARTIFACTORY_PASSWORD`.

-> :tip: The first time you do this, you won't see these variables, as you won't have had added them yet.
+> :warning: The first time you do this, you won't see these variables, as you won't have had added them yet.

-> :warning: don't be tempted to give up when direnv tells you it's taking a while.
+> :warning: Don't be tempted to give up when `direnv` tells you it's taking a while.
 Be patient.

 ### Environment variables